-Thanks to the rise in popularity of the online mortgage, most lenders no longer require you to visit a physical bank or branch to apply for a loan.
+Thanks to the rise in popularity of online mortgages, most lenders no longer require you to visit a physical bank or branch to fill out your refinance application.
 Even lenders with physical locations have streamlined the refinance process.

 When you apply for a refinance, your lender will usually ask you to submit some financial information.
 Your lender will typically ask you to provide at least the following: